SOlaCoder005/coca-women-wellness/README.md

 Although some of the resources credited below are already listed in the [5.
 Technologies Used](#5-Technologies-Used) section of the README and [References document](https://github.com/SOlaCoder005/coca-women-wellness/blob/master/docs/data-docs/refs.md); the credits listed here are relative to specific content that has been incorporated into the Coca Women Wellness website:

--	[Bootstrap](https://getbootstrap.com/): Provided useful components that assisted my site’s functionality.
+-	[Bootstrap](https://getbootstrap.com/): Provided useful components that assisted the site’s functionality.
 Specifically;

-    - [Navigation menu](https://getbootstrap.com/docs/4.0/components/navbar/) code has been adapted to create the navigation menu, some of the code has been customised to suir the needs of the website.
+    - The [Navigation menu](https://getbootstrap.com/docs/4.0/components/navbar/) code has been adapted to create the navigation menu, some of the code has been customised to suit the needs of the website.

-    - [Grid system](https://getbootstrap.com/docs/4.1/layout/grid/) code has been adapted and incorporated on some of the  website’s pages (e.g. on the HOME and PLAYLISTS page).
+    - The [Grid system](https://getbootstrap.com/docs/4.1/layout/grid/) code has been adapted and incorporated on some of the  website’s pages (e.g. on the HOME and PLAYLISTS page).

 -	[Code Institute](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecommerce): The Code Institute's lesson and challenges has been referred to help with the construction and functionality of the site.
 For instance: